 An internal communication plan defines the specific activities required to achieve a business goal.
 Successful internal communication planning drives informed, engaged, and motivated employees.

 Creating a comprehensive internal communication plan is an exciting exercise, though can feel overwhelming at the start.
 A lot of your time and creativity will be invested.
-Having an understanding of the core issues your plan must address will ensure none of your hard work is wasted – and that the results are spectacular.
+Having an understanding of the core questions your plan must answer will ensure none of your hard work is wasted – and that the results are spectacular.

 What's The Difference Between A Communication Plan And Strategy?